Mantovani: Music style and influences

 The cascading strings technique developed by Binge became Mantovani's hallmark in such hits arranged by Binge as "Charmaine".
-Binge developed this technique to replicate the echo experienced in venues such as cathedrals and he achieved this goal through arranging skill alone.
+Binge developed this technique to replicate the echo experienced in venues such as cathedrals, and he achieved this goal through arranging skill alone.

 Author Joseph Lanza describes Mantovani's string arrangements as the most "rich and mellifluous" of the emerging light music style during the early 1950s.
 He stated that Mantovani was a leader in the use of new studio technologies to "create sound tapestries with innumerable strings", and that "the sustained hum of Mantovani's reverberated violins produced a sonic vaporizer foreshadowing the synthesizer harmonics of space music."
 His style survived through an ever-changing variety of musical styles prompting Variety to call him "the biggest musical phenomenon of the twentieth century".

-From 1961 to 1971, David McCallum Sr was leader of Mantovani's orchestra.
-At this time, his son David McCallum Jr was at the height of his fame, prompting Mantovani to introduce his leader to audiences with the quip, "We can afford the father but not the son!"
+From 1961 to 1971, David McCallum Sr was the leader of Mantovani's orchestra.
+At this time, his son David McCallum Jr was at the height of his acting fame, prompting Mantovani to introduce his leader to audiences with the quip, "We can afford the father but not the son!"

-Mantovani is referred to by name in The Kinks song "Prince of the Punks" and Don Black and Andrew Lloyd Webber’s “Letter Home to England” in Tell Me on a Sunday.
+Mantovani is referred to by name in The Kinks song "Prince of the Punks" and Don Black and Andrew Lloyd Webber’s "Letter Home to England" in Tell Me on a Sunday.
 He also had a big influence on Brian May, Queen guitarist.

 During his lifetime, Mantovani did not always get respect from his fellow musicians.
 When George Martin first suggested overdubbing Paul McCartney's recording of "Yesterday" with strings, McCartney's initial reaction, according to Martin, was that he did not want it sounding like Mantovani.
 Martin therefore used a more classical sound, employing a string quartet.